 At a minimum, all trailers need at least 4 functions: Tail lights, Brake lights, Left & Right signals.
 4 wires will give these functions, so the simplest scheme is a 4-pin connector.

 The most common 4 wire connector is the 4-Pin Flat Connector as shown here.
 Trailers that use this are usually fairly light weight and don’t have brakes or other power accessories.
 It’s the most common style for “consumer” type trailers.
-Smaller utility trailers, light boat trailers, small campers, off-road trailers and many more use this traditional 4-Pin Flat connector.
+Small utility trailers, light boat trailers, little campers, off-road trailers and many more use this traditional 4-Pin Flat connector.

 Lighter Duty Trailer (No Brakes) = Use a 4-Pin Connector.